 While at it, ensure that you read the agreement carefully so that you understand what you are required to sign and the implications on the sale.

 - Look up for the company's credentials - It is important to establish if the company is the actual buyer or they will pass your details to a third party buyer.
-Find out if the company is a member of the National Association of Property Buyers (NAPB) as you will have the right of redress in case anything goes wrong.
+Find out if the company is a member of the Association of Property (NAPB) as you will have the right of redress in case anything goes wrong.

 - Be honest - Be sure to give accurate information without leaving important things that might result in hold-ups further down or even cause a reduction in the price.